Click on a title link below to expand or collapse a section. Double click a title link to follow it. Access the Blog.

 IT Manager can be used to manage VMWare, Windows Server, SSH, Telnet, Google Apps, Amazon Web Services, RDP, VNC, Apple Remote Desktop and BlackBerry Enterprise Server.

-UPDATE - for information on how to trade your CALs for BES 10.1 licenses, read this article.
+For information on how to trade your CALs for BES 10.1 licenses, read this article.

 Until 31st December 2013 it is possible to convert your existing BES 5 user licenses for new BES 10 user licenses.